Skip to content

 Santorini

-Like no other town on Santorini, Oia represents the image that many of us have of Greece: White houses built close to a hillside, white churches with blue roofs, and a sunset that takes your breath away… In the midst of this tangle, you will find small boutiques and souvenir stores, art galleries as well as cafes, taverns, and restaurants.
+Like no other town on Santorini, Oia represents the image many of us have of Greece: white houses built close to a hillside, white churches with blue roofs, and a sunset that takes your breath away.
+This tangle includes small boutiques and souvenir stores, art galleries, cafes, taverns, and restaurants.

-Oia is the most famous and the most tourist village of Santorini.
-The small village with about 1,300 inhabitants is located in the far north of the island.
-Many of those most popular photos and reels from Santorini that you see on Instagram are usually taken in Oia.
+Oia is the most famous and popular tourist village in Santorini.
+The small village, with about 1,300 inhabitants, is located in the island’s far north.
+Many of Santorini’s most popular photos and reels on Instagram are usually taken in Oia.

-To get the most out of the city without having to worry about the crowd, you should either come early in the morning or sleep directly in one of the Cave Hotels and get up early.
+To get the most out of the city without worrying about the crowd, you should either come early or sleep directly in one of the Cave Hotels and get up early.
 From the hotel, you will have a beautiful view of the sea.

-Tip: If you want to take that the famous picture of the sunset in Oia; make sure to be there 30 minutes earlier as it gets really crowded.
+Tip: If you want to take the famous picture of the sunset in Oia, be there 30 minutes earlier, as it gets crowded.

 The Old Port of Ammoudi